alexchaomander/SK-Recipes/README.md

 # Experimental: Semantic Kernel Recipes

+**NOTE** The following are Python versions of the Jupyter notebooks that my friend [John Maeda](https://github.com/johnmaeda) initially put together using the C# version of the Semantic Kernel.

 There's now a free LinkedIn Learning course on Semantic Kernel available [here](https://aka.ms/sk/li/introducing-semantic-kernel).
 And a new course on building skills [here](https://aka.ms/sk/li/building-skills).
 ---